bnb-chain/greenfield-storage-provider/core/module/README.md

 ### Downloader

-Downloader module is responsible for handling get object request from user account and get challenge info request from other components in the Greenfield system.
+Downloader module is responsible for handling get object request from user account and get challenge info request from other components in the Mechain system.

 ### TaskExecutor